Litice Castle: History

-The estate, heavily in debt, was purchased from the sons of George of Poděbrady by Vilém II of Pernštejn who linked it to nearby Potštejn to where he transferred the administrative centre.
-The importance of the castle started to decline and, because subsequent owners did not pay due attention to its upkeep either, it slowly fell into ruin.
-From 1562 Litice was owned by the lords of Bubna of Litice.
-The 19th century witnessed the rapid disintegration of some of the castle structures.
-Repair work in the years 1890 to 1894 and then in the 1920s and 1930s stabilized the southern palace and the tower which then received its present gallery and roofing.
-The condition of the whole building further deteriorated in subsequent decades until the new owner, the State, instituted measures to stabilize the structure and to restore the palace and its foundations.
+The estate, heavily in debt, was purchased from the sons of George of Poděbrady by Vilém II of Pernštejn who linked it to nearby Potštejn where he transferred the administrative centre.
+The castle's importance started to decline and, because subsequent owners neglected its upkeep, it fell into ruin.
+From 1562, Litice was owned by the lords of Bubna of Litice.
+The 19th century witnessed the disintegration of some structures.
+Repair work from 1890 to 1894 and then in the 1920s and 1930s stabilized the southern palace and the tower, which then received its present gallery and roofing.

+In 1815, the castle was purchased by the Parish family.
+Partial repairs occurred in 1933 and 1935.
+In 1948, the castle was confiscated from them by the state, who now oversee its maintenance.